lowRISC/opentitan/doc/ug/dv_methodology.md

    These categories are as follows:

-  *  **UNR**: Unreachable code due to constraints, or module inputs being tied off in a certain way will result in specific coverage items to be unreachable.
+   *  **UNR**: Unreachable code due to constraints, or module inputs being tied off in a certain way will result in specific coverage items being unreachable.
       Additional explanation is optional.
    *  **NON_RTL**: Simulation constructs in RTL that can be safely excluded in structural coverage collection.
       These include tasks and functions, initial / final blocks that are specifically used for simulation such as backdoor write and read functions for memory elements.
       Additional explanation is optional.
    *  **UNSUPPORTED**: Item being excluded is a part of design feature that is not supported.
       Additional explanation is optional.
       *  IP designed by some other team / third party is incorporated, but only a subset of the features are in use.
 Remaining ones are not supported.
       *  Features that are added into the design but are not made a part of the design specification for the current generation / chip being taped out
       *  UVC / agent with detailed coverage items where certain crosses are not supported by the design (ex: TL agent with fcov on full spectrum of burst with all sizes and lengths, but only a subset of it actually being supported).
-     Additional explanation is mandatory.
+      Additional explanation is **mandatory**.
    *  **EXTERNAL**: Items that are already covered in another bench.
-     Additional explanation is mandatory.
+      Additional explanation is **mandatory**.
    *  **LOW_RISK**: Items that are prohibitively hard to hit, given the resource constraints and are deemed to be of low risk and low value.
       Features that are added to the design AND are described adequately in the design spec AND a collective upfront decision has been made in agreement with SW/architecture/design/DV to not verify it due to resource constraints.
-     Additional explanation is mandatory.
+      Additional explanation is **mandatory**.

 ### Integration Testing